Faculty & Staff

-I am also engaged in a study about Mayan perceptions of climate change and how their traditional ecological knowledge adapts to address such changes particularly in their agricultural practices.
+He is also engaged in a study about Mayan perceptions of climate change and how their traditional ecological knowledge adapts to address such changes particularly in their agricultural practices.

-I have also conducted research on community management of forests and the transformations of forest landscape in Puerto Rico.
-The book “La Transformación del Paisaje Puertorriqueño y la Disciplina del Cuerpo Civil de Conservación 1933-1942” (The Transformation of Puerto Rican Landscape and the Discipline of the Civilian Conservation Corps 1933-1942, co-authored with Manuel Valdés-Pizzini and Michael González Cruz) has been published by the University of Puerto Rico (2011).
+He has also conducted research on community management of forests and the transformations of forest landscape in Puerto Rico.
+The book La Transformación del Paisaje Puertorriqueño y la Disciplina del Cuerpo Civil de Conservación 1933-1942 (The Transformation of Puerto Rican Landscape and the Discipline of the Civilian Conservation Corps 1933-1942), co-authored with Manuel Valdés-Pizzini and Michael González Cruz) has been published by the University of Puerto Rico (2011).

 ANTH 274 Peoples and Cultures of the Caribbean